strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ### Setting up the environment

-To get the kafka cluster up and running , we will first have to install the Strimzi Cluster Operator and then deploy the Kafka resource.
+To get the Kafka cluster up and running , we will first have to install the Strimzi Cluster Operator and then deploy the Kafka resource.
 You can install the Cluster Operator with any installation method you prefer.
 The Kafka cluster is then deployed with the plain listener enabled on port 9092.